 The following topics are covered in this section: demography, the labour force, social exclusion and education.
-The final part presents a synthesis based on an analysis of 53 socio-economic variables.
+The final part presents a synthesis based on an analysis of 53 socio-economic variables measured for the city and suburbs of Dublin.

 3.1 Demography